rossta/rossta.github.com/source/talks/2016-09-21-progressive-web-apps-on-rails.html.md

 Be sure to check out my [blog post](/serviceworker-on-rails) where I go into more depth on how to add a simple Service Worker to your Rails app.

+And finally, here are slides for [another talk on PWAs with Rails](http://slides.com/sophiedeziel/progressive-web-apps#/) worth a look.

 ### Credits